-Free Gift Progress Bar on Shopify: How to Stack Rewards That Lift AOV 12%
+Free Gift Progress Bar on Shopify: Stack Rewards to Lift AOV

 A Shopify free gift progress bar nudges shoppers to stretch their cart for free shipping, gifts, and discounts.
-Here's how to design tiers that actually move AOV.
+How to design tiers that move AOV.

 A free gift progress bar at the top of the Shopify cart is the single highest-ROI feature most stores have never tried.
-The mechanic is simple: show shoppers exactly how close they are to unlocking free shipping, a free gift, or a discount — and watch them add one more item.
+The mechanic is simple: show shoppers exactly how close they are to unlocking free shipping, a free gift, or a discount.
+Watch them add one more item.

 In our data across hundreds of Shopify stores, a well-designed progress bar lifts AOV by 8-15% on its own, with a stacked multi-tier version pushing that to 15-22%.